Our Curriculum

 Component 2 – School Based Assessed Assignment 30%

-Component 3 – Practical examination 40%
+Component 3 – Practical examination 40%How can I progress from this?

 Level 3 vocational qualifications, such as BTEC Level 3 in Information Technology